-- The Columbia Christian administrative team sends regular emails that provide important school information including athletic updates. - The athletic website hosts online registration for teams, important forms, and other important information - The coaches will send regular messages to team members and parents through email, text, and apps. - The OSAA website provides team rosters, schedules and results for our high school teams, as well as for all other high school teams in the state.
+• The Columbia Christian administrative team sends regular emails that provide important school information including athletic updates (This Week in Sports).

+• The athletic website hosts online registration for teams, important forms, and other information.

+• The coaches will send regular messages to team members and parents through Email or text messages.

+• The OSAA website provides team rosters, schedules, and results for our high school teams, as well as for all other high school teams in the state.